jolheiser/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 Application settings can be found in file `CustomConf` which is by default, `CustomPath/conf/app.ini` but may be different if your build has set this differently.
-Again `gitea help` will allow you review this variable and you can override it using the `--config` option on the `gitea` binary.
+Again, `gitea help` will allow you review this variable and you can override it using the `--config` option on the `gitea` binary.

 - [Quick Cheat Sheet](https://docs.gitea.io/en-us/config-cheat-sheet/)